senescent777/minimize-devuan-live/README.md

 - changedns.sh
   	If there's problem with DNS, this script may fix that.
-	It can be used to change the network configuration to use plain-old-DNS and that's all folks.
+	It can be used to change the network configuration to use plain-old-DNS... and that's all folks.
   There is something going on with Daedalus/stubby/dnsmasq that i have to figure out